jplag/JPlag/report-viewer/README.md

 ```
 npm run build:prod
 ```
-When hosting this build it will be need to accasible under `yourdomain.tld/JPlag/`.
+When hosting this build it will need to be accessible under `yourdomain.tld/JPlag/`.

 To build the demo version run:
 ```